Canarys-Bootcamp/Bootcamp-labs/labs/4-valet-migrate.md

 AZURE_DEVOPS_ORGANIZATION=microsoft-bootcamp
 AZURE_DEVOPS_INSTANCE_URL=https://dev.azure.com/microsoft-bootcamp
 ```
-Now, from the `./valet` folder in your repository, run valet to verify your Azure DevOps configuration:
+Now, from the `./valet` folder in your repository, run actions-importer to verify your Azure DevOps configuration:

 ```
-gh valet audit azure-devops --output-dir .
+gh actions-importer audit azure-devops --output-dir .
 ```

 This will run the tool with the options you specified in the `.env.local` file.